WLCB/archive/pages/Projects/metzerott_formatted.md

 "I don't quite understand you," said the doctor curiously.
 He was intensely interested in the theories and beliefs of his new friend, which, as the reader may have observed, he only opposed to draw out more fully.

-"Why, you know, of course, that communism is the theory of the Church," said Mr. Clare."Marion Crawford brings that out very well in his 'Saracinesca';[^Crawford] but Crawford&mdash;I hope I don't do him injustice&mdash;seems to me a dilettante in religion and politics, who doesn't believe any thing deeply enough to fight for it."
+"Why, you know, of course, that communism is the theory of the Church," said Mr. Clare.
+"Marion Crawford brings that out very well in his 'Saracinesca';[^Crawford] but Crawford&mdash;I hope I don't do him injustice&mdash;seems to me a dilettante in religion and politics, who doesn't believe any thing deeply enough to fight for it."

 [^Crawford]: Popular American novelist Frances Marion Crawford was a writer of historical fiction. *Saracinesca*, set during the Roman Empire at the time of Christ, was published in 1887.